LayeredInsight/api-example-python/examples/README.md

 \# Add a rule to a container policy (behavior policies by default deny unexpected behavior).
 ./li_add_rule_to_policy --policy-name 'Container 5a7b468efb212f000183a174 behavior' --name 'allow tail to open httpd logs' --program '/usr/bin/tail'  --action allow --syscall "sys_open" --arg1 '/var/log/httpd/*'
 ```
-* FIXME: broken due to syscall name migration.
-Add a set of rules from another policy.csv to an existing policy
+*  Add a set of rules from another policy.csv to an existing policy.
 ```
-\# echo FIXME ./li_add_rule_to_policy --policy-name "Container 5a7b468efb212f000183a174 behavior" --rules-csv only-rules-section.csv --rules-csv-fixed-name 'all added rules have this fixed name'
+./li_add_rule_to_policy --policy-name "Container 5a7b468efb212f000183a174 behavior" --rules-sys-csv rules-with-sys_names.csv --rules-csv-fixed-name 'all added rules have this fixed name'
 ```
 * Remove all rules with a matching name from a policy
 ```